MLinkPlanner 2.0

 Planning Point-to-Multipoint Networks

-2. Availability calculation for Base Station - Subscriber Station links
+Availability prediction for Base Station - Subscriber Station links

 First, it is necessary to include the specification file of the equipment family that is supposed to be involved in the project.